-When one is infected, the disease can remain dormant for long time, with no or little symptoms, but when the infection becomes active, it is severely debilitating and - if not properly cured - it is lethal.
+When one is infected, the disease can remain dormant for long time, with little or no symptoms, but when the infection becomes active, it is severely debilitating and - if not properly cured - even lethal.

 What is Tuberculosis?

-Tuberculosis (hereinafter simply TB) was for a long time a well-known condition in Europe, but nowadays, probably only few people know what TB is.
+Tuberculosis (TB) was for a long time a well-known condition in Europe, but nowadays, probably only few people know what TB is.

 When this happens the disease becomes active, and manifests with the typical signs of a severe infection: high fever, coughing up blood or mucus, weight loss and loss of appetite, general weakness, etc.

 Why we hear rarely about TB in Europe?

 TB is as old as humanity: experts believe it originated more than 150 million years ago.